 The investments in the nine months of 2018 were primarily driven by debt securities and an equity investment in Humacyte, a medical research, discovery and development company, to gain a 19% fully diluted ownership stake as well as a related exclusive global distribution right to Humacyte's bioengineered human acellular vessels within the North America Segment.
 The remaining investments in the North America Segment, the EMEA Segment and the Latin America Segment were largely acquisitions of dialysis clinics as well as license agreements and distribution rights in the North America Segment.
-In the first nine months of 2018, we received €1,811 M from divestitures mainly related to the divestment of Sound on June 28, 2018 (see note 2 in this report) as well as the sale of debt securities in the amount of €149 M. The investments in the first nine months of 2017 were mainly driven by acquisitions of dialysis clinics in the North America Segment and a Care Coordination acquisition in the Asia-Pacific Segment.
-Additionally, in the first nine months of 2017, we received €31 M from divestitures mainly related to the sale of a provider of outsourced clinical services in the North America Segment as well as for debt securities in the amount of €9 M.
+In the first nine months of 2018, we received $\in$ 1,811 M from divestitures mainly related to the divestment of Sound on June 28, 2018 (see note 2 of the notes to the consolidated financial statements (unaudited) in this report) as well as the sale of debt securities in the amount of $\in$ 149 M. The investments in the first nine months of 2017 were mainly driven by acquisitions of dialysis clinics in the North America Segment and a Care Coordination acquisition in the Asia-Pacific Segment.
+Additionally, in the first nine months of 2017, we received $\in$ 31 M from divestitures mainly related to the sale of a provider of outsourced clinical services in the North America Segment as well as for debt securities in the amount of $\in$ 9 M.